-- give a true and fair view of the state of the Company's affairs as at 31 December 2019 and of its profit for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards as adopted by the European Union; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the Company's affairs as at 31 December 2020 and of its loss for the year then ended; - have been properly prepared in accordance with International Accounting Standards in conformity with the requirements of the Companies Act 2006. - have been prepared in accordance with the requirements of the Companies Act 2006.